Value Flows: Components of the practical algorithm

-However, in our initial experiments, naively optimizing $\gL_{\text{DCFM}}(v)$ produced a divergent vector field.
+In our initial experiments, naively optimizing $\gL_{\text{DCFM}}(v)$ produced a trivial performance on some tasks.
 To stabilize learning, we use the return predictions at the next state-action pair $(s', a')$ and the flow time $t = 1$ to construct a bootstrapped target return and invoke the standard conditional flow matching loss (Eq.~\ref{eq:cfm-loss}).
 The resulting loss function, called \emph{bootstrapped conditional flow matching} (BCFM) loss, resembles the standard Bellman error.
 Specifically, using $z^1_{\text{TD}} = r(s, a) + \gamma z^1$ to denote the target return, and using $z^t_{\text{TD}} = t z^1_{\text{TD}} + (1 - t) \epsilon$ to denote a linear interpolation between $z^1$ and $\epsilon$,\footnote{The same noise $\epsilon$ is used to sample $z^1$ and construct $z^t_{\text{TD}}$ and $z^1_{\text{TD}} - \epsilon$.} the BCFM loss can be written as

 Therefore, using $\lambda$ to denote a balancing coefficient, the regularized flow matching loss function is $\gL_{\text{DCFM}}(v) + \lambda \gL_{\text{BCFM}}(v)$.
 Our complete loss function also incorporates the confidence weight (Sec.~\ref{sec:harnessing-uncertainty}) into the DCFM loss and the BCFM regularization: